-Air Pollutants and Mortality
+Air Pollutants and Deaths

-To further understand and explore the association between air pollutants and mortality of T2DM, which might be influenced by economic and industrial development, the associations between weekly data of air pollutants and T2DM deaths were analyzed using the Spearman Correlation and the Poisson Log-linear Model for the pilot assessments on the districts/counties with the highest, second highest, and high RRs of T2DM.
+To further understand and explore the association between air pollutants and mortality of T2DM, which might be influenced by economic and industrial development, weekly data of air pollutants and T2DM deaths was analyzed using the Spearman Correlation and the Poisson Log-linear Model for the pilot assessments on the districts/counties with the highest, second highest, and high mortality of T2DM.
 Analyses were conducted using IBM SPSS Statistics version 21.0.